emenes/ottNav2/README.md

 It is published on GitHub only as a convenient storage and version control solution.
 No ownership is claimed over any third-party content, and I do not provide any guarantees regarding availability, accuracy, or continued functionality of the streams.
 Use of this repository or its contents by others is entirely at their own discretion and responsibility.
+Not for resale and for personal-use purposes only